hathimanan/hathimanan.github.io/README.md

                 width: 100%;
                 text-align: center;
                 position: absolute;
-                top: 80px; /* Adjusted to avoid overlap with header */
+                top: 80px; /* Adjusted so that it doesn't overlap with the header */
                 left: 0;
                 padding: 10px 0;
                 box-shadow: 0 2px 4px rgba(0, 0, 0, 0.1);